 Hawke’s Bay is home to outstanding water bodies.
 Proposed Plan Change 7 puts a framework in place which aims to protect these water bodies and the things that make them so special now, and for generations to come.

-The water bodies identified in the Outstanding Water Bodies Plan Change are the ‘best of the best’ within the region, featuring unique ecology, exceptionally high natural character, significant landscapes or geology, outstanding cultural and spiritual values or providing an exceptional recreational experience.
+The water bodies identified in the Outstanding Water Bodies Plan Change are the ‘best of the best’ within the region, featuring an exceptional cultural, spiritual, recreation, natural character, landscape, geology, or ecology value which is remarkable in Hawke’s Bay.

-This plan change aims to protect these outstanding features, now and for future generations.
+This plan change aims to protect these outstanding features, in their current state, now and for future generations.

 Hawke’s Bay Regional Council is now calling for submissions on the proposed Outstanding Water Bodies Plan Change.
 The submission period closes at 5.00pm on Friday 28 February 2020.